elibroftw/blog.elijahlopez.ca/content/posts/canada.md

 [^regressive]: A sales tax is regressive because people with lower income pay a higher percentage of their income as sales tax if they bought the same goods.
 Paying for groceries is a lot harder on poorer people.

+### Military (National Defence)

+One of the key functions of the government is to support national defence.
+Now even though Canada is part of NATO, NATO members are supposed to spend
+2% of their GDP on national defence.
+I disagree with this percentage idea.
+If a percentage, it should be based on tax revenue, not GDP.
+Better yet, there should be a plan on how to spend on national defence.
+There are 4+ things when it comes to national defence.
+Air, Water, Land, range weapons (i.e. missiles/nukes), and air-defence (e.g. Iron Dome).

+#### Airforce

+An airforce is crucical.
+A single aircraft can devastate many land units, so an air-defence system is just as crucial.
+An airforce should be as mobile as possible and should be not be crippled with one attack.
+In other words, there should be multiple air-bases and the location of these bases need to completely classified or opaqued, but the existence of them should be stated.
+This is an equal balance between government secrets in the name of national defence.
+Some governments, like the USA, take it too far and classify even operations.
+An operation should be classified until it's over.
+Then it should be made as transparent as possible.

+#### Navy

+A Navy is useful for shipping as well as long-lasting operations.
+It's also useful to for saving the fuel of aircrafts and keeping a moving aircraft base.
+That is, instead of having fixed aircraft bases, we can have mobile bases.
+Hypothetically, aircraft carriers reduce the need of fixed airbases and thus we could save money while improving the reliability of the air-force.

+#### Army

+The army is useful when aircrafts and missiles cannot be used luxuriously.
+An army's strength is determined by both strategy and manpower.
+This is because, one person could either take out 100+ enemy soldiers, or die without being of any use.
+For countries like Canada, we should reduce the school length term for grade 12ers so that their 4 month summer can be spent learning how to be part of the military.
+I am against military conscription, but with a trained civilian population, we will be able to depend more on the power of patriotism, civil duty, and volunteerism.
+A person with even basic military education will be more willing than a 30 year old who has never shot a gun before.

+This training will not be as strict as the army and military is at the moment.
+I am strongly against force, so things like being forced to get a haircut, cost-savings on living quarters, and drill sargents are a big no. People should not be scared of the training, but rather take it calmly.
+The entire course should be able to be completed in 3 months, there should be lots of free time mixed in so that people don't lose their minds.
+Since the program can be completed in 3 months, an extra 2 weeks of bonus or specialized education should be added for people who completed the education on time while the people who lagged behind, can catch up on their basics.
+This is perfect because a) does not stop the progress of fast learners b) gives slower people more time to learn.

+### Education

+The education system should be so good that it won't require the attendence of students, BUT lack of attendance would result in a semi-annual checkup on the family.
+An ignorant person can get by easily if their parents are loaded, but will suffer tremendously if their parents do not earn enough money for the kid to live off of for the rese of their life.

+So what is "so good."
+Good question, I will leave it as an exercise for the reader. i.e. this is a TODO since like I said at the beginning, this article is a collection of thoughts on Canada that come to mind.
+I try to keep it as articulate and cohesive as possible, rather than a complete word vomit.
+And of course, I try to add some of my quirks and humor.